FaisalTamanoJr/Class-Notes/ENGDATA - Lesson 1.md

 			- accounted for X percent
 	- Item
 		- This type of comparison deals with how things rank.
-		- Words that might indicate that it is a item comparison type
+		- Words that might indicate that it is an item comparison type
 			- larger than
 			- smaller than
 			- equal